prvn-codes/culture-monkey-assignment/README.md

         $ python ./app.py

-the application will display the url on which the app is running and where it can be accessed at.
+the application will display the url on which the app is running and where it can be accessed at within the terminal output.